markusmoenig/ForgedThoughts/Readme.md

-ForgedThoughts is a modeling and rendering programming language utilizing SDFs and is in early development.
+Forged Thoughts is a modeling and rendering programming language.
+It is open source under the MIT license and currently in early development.
+The language utilizes 3D and 2D SDFs and is written in Rust and can be easily installed as a Rust subcommand.

 For documentation and examples see the [Website](https://forgedthoughts.com).